What is a DTA and how does it work?

 (I) Avoidance of double taxation

 A person earning an income is subject to tax in the state of which he is a resident.
 Alternatively, an income may also be taxed in the state in which the income generating activity takes place.
-But by the operation of the domestic tax rules, the same income may also be taxed again in another state.
-Double taxation may arise in any one of the following three ways:
+If the parties to a contract are situated within the same country or state, only domestic tax will arise and there is no issue of double taxation.
+If there is a foreign element in the contract, the issue of double taxation wil arise.
+For example, one of the parties to the contract is a foreign national, or the activity of the contract takes place in another country.
+But by the operation of different domestic tax rules, the same income may be taxed in more than one state.
+Double taxation may take one of the following three forms:

 - the conflict of rules adopted by different countries in the determination of tax residence;